 Subject: Re: your HES report on my article on OECD comparisons

 Geoff, Others may not agree, but personally I see little value in sifting through the issues – it’s time for everyone to move on.
 I fear that further public commentary will simply draw attention to and inflame an already sorry situation.
 All the best, Richard

-But perhaps they’d heard from more people about my paper than I had.
+But perhaps they’d heard more from other parties than I had.
 (Or perhaps, as I would often wonder that year, I had slipped into a parallel university where open exchange was frowned upon, in cases like mine.)